stephanzlatarev/norman/skill/starcraft/intel/README.md

 ### Detect enemy rush

 Monitors enemy army for the first 5 minutes for signs of rush or timing attack.
-Raises `ExpectEnemyRush` when suspecting an enemy attack with large army.
+Raises `LevelEnemyRush` when suspecting an enemy attack with large army:
+* 0 - Enemy rush is not expected
+* 1 - Moderate enemy rush on two-base economy
+* 2 - All-in enemy rush on one-base economy
+* 3 - Extreme enemy rush on mineral-only economy

 ### Early scout